Aryan0553/Removing-outliers-2/README.md

 - **Capping**

 ## 🚀 Goal
-To understand data distribution and improve dataset quality by identifying and handling outliers for better machine learning analysis.
+To understand data distribution and improve dataset quality by identifying and handling outliers for better machine learning analysis..